-A variety of renewable energy applications are effective in hot and humid climates.
-Daylighting, solar hot water, solar absorption cooling, photovoltaics, and wind should all be considered as energy-saving strategies that also help to teach students about energy technologies.
+A variety of renewable energy applications are effective in temperate and mixed climates.
+Daylighting, passive cooling, solar hot water and space heating, solar absorption cooling, and photovoltaics should all be considered as energy-saving strategies that also help to teach students about energy technologies.
+The key in this region is to analyze the specific micro-climatic conditions of the site.